byoso/Nord-Manager/readme.md

 - **timing** : the length of the cycle between status checks, by default it is 3 (seconds).

+- **timeout** : nord-manager sends calls to nord vpn's servers, if for some reason the server can not respond, the action is aborted after the time (in seconds) set here.

 - **emmergency kill** :
 This is a bash command that prevent the use of some app if the VPN is not connected, typicaly :